-Harvey, one of the few members of the Tuskegee Airmen still living, wants to be remembered for an honor that eluded the public eye for nearly 50 years: winner of the first “Gunsmoke” aerial shooting competition in 1949.
+Harvey, one of the few members of the Tuskegee Airmen still living, wants to be remembered for an honor that eluded the public eye for nearly 50 years: winner of the Air Force’s first aerial shooting competition in 1949.

 The 98-year-old retired lieutenant colonel spoke to Air Force Times ahead of a Sept.
-21 ceremony here to honor his legacy as a flying ace, hosted by AARP and Raytheon.
+21 ceremony here to honor his legacy as a flying pro, hosted by AARP and Raytheon.

 Harvey first imagined himself as a pilot as a child in Nuangola Station, a rural area outside of Wilkes-Barre in eastern Pennsylvania.

 “I sat in my front yard, and I saw this flight of P-40s fly over in formation,” he said.
 “I said, ‘I’d like to do that one day.’”

 He said he tried to enlist in the Army Air Corps in January 1943, as World War II was in full swing.
 Despite the impending Allied invasions of Axis-controlled North Africa, Italy, France and others, the military turned him down.